nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/RNAseq-on-Cavatica/rna_seq_1.md

 Differential Gene Expression Analysis on Cavatica Cloud Platform
 ====================================================================

-**RNA sequencing (RNAseq)** is a high throughput technique that provides qualitative and quantitative information about RNA biology including transcriptome-wide expression quantification, discovery of novel genes and gene isoforms and differential expression.
+**RNA sequencing (RNAseq)** is a high throughput technique that provides qualitative and quantitative information about RNA biology including transcriptome-wide expression quantification, discovery of novel genes and gene isoforms, and differential expression.

-The goal of this tutorial is to enable you to </br>
+The goal of this tutorial is to enable you to: </br>

-1. create virtual cancer cohorts using the NIH Common Fund-supported Gabriella Miller Kids First Data portal (KF Portal) </br>
+1. create virtual cancer cohorts using the NIH Common Fund-supported Gabriella Miller Kids First Data portal (KF Portal). </br>
 2. analyze the differential gene expression (DGE) on Cavatica, an integrated cloud based platform.

 You will learn two different approaches for DGE analysis using open access human cancer data on Cavatica: **(a)** using a public workflow app